agp96/AccessibleParkBot/README.md

-# ♿ AccessibleParkBot
+# ♿ ParkingDisBot

 Telegram bot that finds nearby disabled parking spaces in real time.
-Available at @AccessibleParkBot
+Available at @ParkingDisBot

 ## How to use
 1. Send your 📍 location